-Clostridium difficile-associated diarrhoea
+Clostridium difficile-associated diarrhea

 Antibacterial agent-associated colitis and pseudo-membranous colitis have been reported with nearly all anti-bacterial agents, including ceftazidime-avibactam, and may range in severity from mild to life-threatening.
-Therefore, it is important to consider this diagnosis in patients who present with diarrhoea during or subsequent to the administration of Zavicefta (see section 4.8).
-Discontinuation of therapy with Zavicefta and the administration of specific treatment for Clostridium difficile should be considered.
+Therefore, it is important to consider this diagnosis in patients who present with diarrhea during or subsequent to the administration of Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) (see section 4.8 Undesirable Effects).
+Discontinuation of therapy with Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) and the administration of specific treatment for Clostridium difficile should be considered.
 Medicinal products that inhibit peristalsis should not be given.